usox/json-schema-api/README.md

 ### MethodProvider

-First, your `MethodProvider` needs to be defined.
-This class is the source for your api methods - this could be a simple array, a DI-Container, etc. The class has to implement `Usox\JsonSchemApi\Contract\MethodProviderInterface`.
+The `MethodProvider` is the source for your api methods - this could be a simple array, a DI-Container, etc. The class has to implement `Usox\JsonSchemApi\Contract\MethodProviderInterface`.

 ```php
 class MyMethodProvider implements \Usox\JsonSchemaApi\Contract\MethodProviderInterface